rubinov2016/ANN-chatbot/README.md

 Modify the "intents.json" file and add the same question to the "patterns" section of the corresponding intent tag.
 For example
 ![image](https://github.com/rubinov2016/ANN-chatbot/assets/24795926/34bd5aa9-81bf-40ef-bd93-cdcedccda09c)

 3.2.
-Then, retrain the chatbot by:
+Then, re-train the chatbot by:
     Running "training.py"
     Running "chatbot.py"